 But the most remarkable thing about this church is the 19th century restoration work.
 This was done by designers from the Arts and Crafts Movement, including William Morris and Edward Burne‑Jones.
 Particularly impressive are the Burne‑Jones stained glass windows and the dossal (embroidered altar cloth) designed by William Morris.

-As we left, I turned back to look at the ruins of the Priory, mysterious in the early autumn gloom.
+As I left, I turned back to look at the ruins of the Priory, mysterious in the early autumn gloom.
 Like the Roman wall that supplied its building material, it has continued to attract visitors long after its original purpose has gone.